angus-dolan/sem-group-5/use-cases/use-case-9.md

 ### Goal in Context

-As an *organisation employee* I want *provide a report of of all the cities in a continent organised by largest population to smallest* so that *I can design and implement a new system to allow easy access to this population information.*
+As an *organisation employee* I want *provide a report of all the cities in a continent organised by largest population to smallest* so that *I can design and implement a new system to allow easy access to this population information.*

 ### Scope